dfinity/portal/style-guide.md

 - Bitcoin integration
 - Bitcoin network: should be used in place of "sending bitcoin".
 - bitcoin: should be used when referring to BTC rather than the Bitcoin network.
-- Built on the Internet Computer
+- Built on ICP
 - canister
 - canister smart contract
 - dapp: should be used in place of any reference to an ICP app, decentralized application, or 'dApp'.
 - DeFi
+- deployed on ICP
 - dfx or `dfx`: should be used in place of any reference to the dfx CLI tool; it may be formatted as in-line code or plain text as long as it is lowercase.
       - All dfx subcommands should be formatted as in-line code when appearing in a sentence, such as, "The `dfx deps` feature is available in dfx versions 0.14.1 and newer."
 - Ethereum integration